Unirep/Unirep/CONTRIBUTING.md

 ### Branch rules

 -   There must be a `master` branch, used only for the releases.
--   There must be a `dev` branch, used to merge all the branches under it.
+-   There must be a `develop` branch, used to merge all the branches under it.
 -   Avoid long descriptive names for long-lived branches.
 -   Use kebab-case (no CamelCase).
 -   Use grouping tokens (words) at the beginning of your branch names (in a similar way to the `type` of commit).